 The Trama is expected to start shipping wholesale from May 2017.
-Some of the designs can also be delivered direct from a 3D printing bureau, though at a higher price than the eventual wholesale product.
-The Idle Hands logo is itself a spinner design and usually comes in a black nylon plastic with a matte finish and a slight grainy feel.
+Some of the designs can also be delivered directly from a 3D printing bureau, though at a higher price than the eventual wholesale product.
+The Idle Hands logo is itself a spinner design and usually, comes in a black nylon plastic with a matte finish and a slightly grainy feel.
 Ceramic or steel bearings must be ordered separately, but the ones the spinners are designed around are standard skateboard components, so readily available at a modest price.
 The mass marketed products will be available in a range of bright colours and with a choice of bearings.

 So it seems that all that fidgeting at school was a problem not because it was bad for us – but because our teachers may have urgently needed a good fidget of their own.